 The classical Japanese tea ceremony itself, in the modern form known to us, was formed in the XVI century by the tea master Sen no Rikyū.
 Thus, tea as a simple drink has become the basis of a deep philosophy and meditative practice aimed at cognition and self-improvement through the beauty of simple things.

 If you want to diversify your life and your vacation, try Japan for a taste!
-This has every chance to become one of the most unforgettable experiences in your life!
-You can rent to own a car at one of the car rentals to explore all corners of Tokyo or Kyoto.
+This has every chance to become one of the most unforgettable experiences of your life!
+You can rent a car at one of the car rentals to explore all corners of Tokyo or Kyoto.
 You can drive to Sendai and immerse yourself in the samurai era by hiring a car.
-You can easily move between the island's ski resorts on Hokkaido on a rental car.
+You can easily move between the island's ski resorts on Hokkaido with a rental car.

 But today we will talk about tea and special tea ceremonies.
 This is a specific, complex ritual with incredible aesthetics and many subtleties of execution.

 Sei – purity of body and spirit.
 Before the ceremony, it is customary to clean the room and dishes.

 Ke – respect.
 Means equality among the people present.
 In a teahouse, it doesn't matter who you are.

 Wa – harmony.
 It is the meaning of the whole action, encouraging people to become a little bit happier.
 This is facilitated by the entourage; the decoration of the tea house is always simple: a tatami mat on the floor, a tea hearth, a lack of furniture, and distracting details.

 Jaku is a calmness that can be compared to enlightenment.
 The tea ceremony is a meditation in motion.
 The chamber space of the tea house embodies a model of an ideal Universe where time flows; differently, all the stress is gone and there is nothing superfluous.

 Japanese tea drinking takes place in a special place; as a rule, it is a garden in which there is a path leading to the tea house.